prithvirajkeshava/Stock/README.md

 # Stock
 ## Details of This Project

-This repository is for the automation of Financial Stock Data US-listed stocks S&P 500 index (SPY).
+This repository automates US stock data for S&P 500 stocks.

 ### Contents